theriftllc/theriftllc/README.md

 My most enriching project yet was the ServiceNow app I've built to track my progress as I cycle 100 miles in june to raise funds for the ❤️ American Heart Association.
 My dad and my wifes father both had this illness, so this project was close to my ❤️.

+## Quotes ##

+* Success is not the key to happiness.
+Happiness is the key to success.
+If you love what you are doing, you will be successful.
+* Don't count the days, make the days count.
+* Technology is best when it brings people together.
+*
 ---

 ### 📺 Featured Project